Practical Mindfulness: Clear and Calm in the Heat of Conflict

 We all aspire to provide high-quality service and to derive satisfaction in the process, but often face barriers to fulfilling such aspirations.
 Stress, our fast-paced lives, conflicting demands, anxiety, burn-out and other challenges distract us from bringing our whole selves to bear upon our work and our lives, even when we are trying to do so.

-Mindfulness, a systematic method of paying attention, deliberately, in the moment, without judgment – can help us gain awareness of our mental and emotional processes, our habitual reactions, and their manifestations in our mind, body, and breath.
-Such awareness opens the door to developing ourselves in ways that will enable us to perform better and to get more satisfaction from our work.
+Mindfulness, a systematic method of paying attention, deliberately, in the moment, without judgment, can help us gain awareness of our mental and emotional processes, our habitual reactions, and their manifestations in our mind, body, and breath.
+Such self-awareness opens the door to developing ourselves in ways that will enable us to be more skillful and to get greater satisfaction from our work and our lives.

 What you will learn:

-- Mindfulness meditation, a highly-refined, systematic method of moment-to-moment non-judgmental awareness, which develops both calmness of mind and body and deep insight into an array of mental and physical conditions
+The basics of mindfulness meditation, a systematic method of moment-to-moment non-judgmental awareness, which develops both calmness of mind and body and deep insight into the workings of our minds and hearts